pivotal-cf/docs-pks/network-profiles-pods.hbs.md

 }
 ```

-<p class="note"><strong>Note:</strong> You cannot customize the size of the Pod IP Block ID (UUID) that is specified in the TKGI Tile.
-To customize the size of the Pod subnet block you must create a new Pod IP Block ID (UUID) that is not referenced in TKGI Tile and use it to define a network profile. </p>
+<p class="note"><strong>Note:</strong> You cannot customize the size of the Pod IP Block ID (UUID) that is specified in the {{ vars.product_short }} Tile.
+To customize the size of the Pod subnet block you must create a new Pod IP Block ID (UUID) that is not referenced in {{ vars.product_short }} Tile and use it to define a network profile. </p>

 <p class="note"><strong>Note:</strong> The subnet size for a Pods IP Block must be consistent across all Network Profiles.
-TKGI does not support variable subnet sizes for a given IP Block.</p>
+{{ vars.product_short }} does not support variable subnet sizes for a given IP Block.</p>

 You cannot modify the size of the pod subnet configuration on an existing cluster.

 ##<a id='routable-pods'></a> Routable Pod Networks

 Using a network profile, you can assign routable IP addresses from a dedicated routable IP block to pods in your Kubernetes cluster.
-When a cluster is deployed using that network profile, the routable IP block overrides the default non-routable IP block described created for deploying TKGI.
+When a cluster is deployed using that network profile, the routable IP block overrides the default non-routable IP block described created for deploying {{ vars.product_short }}.
 When you deploy a Kubernetes cluster using that network profile, each pod receives a routable IP address.
 This configuration is shown in the diagram below.
 If you use routable pods, the SNAT rule is not created.

   <img src="images/nsxt/routable-pods.png" alt="Routable pod network using network profiles">

-To use routable pods, do the following after you deploy TKGI:
+To use routable pods, do the following after you deploy {{ vars.product_short }}:

 1. Define a routable IP block in NSX.
 For more information, see [Creating NSX Objects for {{  vars.product }}](nsxt-create-objects.html).